-I need a Beer
+I Need a Beer

 It’s been a hot, long day on the Trent Severn Waterway, in the low 90s with humidity to match.
 Only 23.7 miles, but 6 locks, a lot of 10 km/hour speed limit (6.2 mph) and my first ‘flight’ lock.
 A flight lock is two locks back to back with 3 gates.
 This one has a total lift of 59.4 feet, similar to the 55 feet of the TVA Pickwick Dam and Lock on the Tennessee River.
 Enter the bottom, it fills, middle gate opens, and you move forward into the second chamber, middle gate closes, up again to lake level.
 It’s hot enough in the bottom of a single locks with no breeze.
 It was even hotter in the deeper flight lock.

 I don’t eat out that often because eating out alone is kind of a bummer.
-But today, having an air conditioned meal with my beer sounded a lot better than cooking over my diesel stove.
+But today, having an air conditioned meal with a cold beer sounded a lot better than cooking over my diesel stove.
 I found Antonia’s Bistro, one of the places that Ms. Cute and Young had recommended.
 I could also pick up some shampoo at a nearby grocery store since I had finally done the inevitable, left mine somewhere.

 As soon as I opened Antonia’s door, I knew I had made a mistake.
 Ms. Cute and Young was either more sophisticated than I thought or had more money than most of the seasonal, usually college students, who work these jobs.
 There were tablecloths, cloth napkins and silverware that didn’t bend.
 The patrons were mostly older folks nicely dressed.
 I fit in well enough with the old part but was dressed in shorts and a smelly t-shirt from sweating all day.

 Just as in many nicer restaurants, the chef came out to greet the patrons.
 It turns out that chef Ravi Anandappa is also the owner along with his wife Divina, who was running the front.
-His playful demurring to his wife as the real boss did not hide his pride in his culinary creations.
+His playful demurring to his wife as the real boss did not hide the pride in his culinary creations.
 The two of them decided to open a smallish, more intimate eatery when they noticed that Campbellford didn’t really have a higher end restaurant.
 They’ve created a nice niche for themselves that seems popular with both locals and visitors.
 It helps that the menu is inspired, and the food is delicious.

 Ravi and Divina have lived in Canada for some 35 years.
 But their mannerisms and accents tell you that they are originally from another part of the world.
 Ravi is from Sri Lanka and Divina is from the Philippines.
 Their graciousness focused a lingering feeling from earlier in the day when I enjoyed a breakfast sandwich and latte at the newly opened Bank Café in Frankfort, Ontario.
-A couple from Czechoslovakia had imaginatively remolded a 1930s era bank into a really fun café.
+A couple from Czechoslovakia had imaginatively remodeled a 1930s era bank into a really fun café.
 The old vault was turned into a rather, shall we say, intimate meeting room.
 All this while they lived in a tent.

 Some may be welcoming, some cringing at the political statement they think is coming.
 But this is not a story about politics.